WinVector/wrapr/extras/LinkExample.md

 The design and discussion of substitution solutions should be driven from concrete realistic use cases.
 Working from larger examples gives us a taste of what working with each solution is like in practice.
 So, let's pretend to discuss social science (instead of programming).

-Suppose an analyst, psychologist, medical doctor, or scientist is building an assessment for some aspects behavior and anxiety.
+Suppose an analyst, psychologist, medical doctor, or scientist is building an assessment for some aspects of behavior and anxiety.

 Often such assessments involve selecting moving through a multiple-choice questionnaire and collecting a number of points that depend on answers selected.
 One such assessment is the [Generalized Anxiety Disorder 7 questionnaire](https://en.wikipedia.org/wiki/Generalized_Anxiety_Disorder_7) (or GAD-7).
 It is a very simple system as can be seen below.

 [<img src="GAD708.19.08Cartwright.png" width="600">](https://www.integration.samhsa.gov/clinical-practice/GAD708.19.08Cartwright.pdf)

-One can treat such a test score as a classifier and [asses it](http://jamanetwork.com/journals/jamainternalmedicine/fullarticle/410326) in terms of sensitivity, specificity, and [different correspondence measures](http://www.win-vector.com/blog/2016/07/a-budget-of-classifier-evaluation-measures/).
+One can treat such a test score as a classifier and [assess it](http://jamanetwork.com/journals/jamainternalmedicine/fullarticle/410326) in terms of sensitivity, specificity, and [different correspondence measures](http://www.win-vector.com/blog/2016/07/a-budget-of-classifier-evaluation-measures/).

 An obvious extension of such tests is to give a different number of points in different categories for each multiple-choice answer.
 For example we could imagine such a test where each answer gave a varying number of points in one of two categories called "withdrawal behavior" and "positive re-framing" (both in the sense of [coping behaviors](https://en.wikipedia.org/wiki/Coping_(psychology))).